filipelsilva/dotfiles-public/README.md

 ### alacritty.yml

-Only changing colors and font, to Gruvbox and Iosevka Term, respectively.
+Only changing colors and font, to Gruvbox and Iosevka, respectively.
 There are other settings, but nothing of great importance.

 ### gdbinit

 If the packages for pwndbg and gef are installed, the aliases in zsh will source the files defined in there.
 This way, you can run default `gdb`, `pwndbg`, and `gef`, all separated.
 Before, I had a git repo dedicated to this, but this solution is way cleaner.
+This only works with Arch Linux.

 ### gitconfig